-Activities, Participants, Transitions or Iterations between Activities
+Activities, Participants or Transitions between Activities

 Process and Activity Variables,

 Process and Activity Hooks

 To define the Process Model Properties:

 - Right-click the background in the Graph view and select Properties in the popup menu. - Or select Process → Properties in the menus.